rahulearn2019/msvsdpim/week5/readme.md

 ## ADC using OPAMP - PreLayout

 To provide the reference voltage at inverting terminal of OP-AMP, two diode connected mosfets are used.
-A diode connected mosfet acts as a resistor of resistance 1/gm.
+A diode connected mosfet acts as a resistor of resistance 1/gm (gm = transconductance of FET small signal model)
 Potential at the referene node supposed to be 0.9 is noisy but SNR is small as shown below
 ![Screenshot from 2023-03-16 03-09-31](https://user-images.githubusercontent.com/50217106/225452408-89c2574b-d5eb-4d24-b33f-27603df8577a.png)